The perfect storm is hitting the economy from all directions.

 We need to strengthen the ASEAN network to build resilience against rising global geopolitical tensions.
 Such a network will result in a strong ASEAN-wide supply chain which ensures the public’s food and energy security.

 To prevent the economic pains of a weakening currency, nations of the world should create a viable International Monetary Cooperation Mechanism.
 Today’s currency system neglects the unique needs of smaller economies.
 All nations should cultivate a sense of responsibility and justice towards global economic growth.

 Malaysia remains committed to aligning economic development with the global ESG trend.
-Aside from reforms in financing, decarbonization market reforms such as the implementation of a carbon pricing mechanism and a climate change bill should be in the pipeline
+Aside from reforms in financing, decarbonisation market reforms such as the implementation of a carbon pricing mechanism and a climate change bill should be in the pipeline.